Government wages war on cyber fraud

 It is believed by many industry-watchers that the move is part of measures to ensure a robust financial system and also accelerate the country’s efforts to be out of the European Union’s (EU) data on blacklisted countries with weak or deficient Anti Money Laundering and Terrorism Financing Laws – as finance Minister Ken Ofori-Atta has hinted.

-Speaking at the same event, the Minister for Communications and Digitalisation, Ursula Owusu-Ekuful said: “The increased adoption of technology in various sectors in our economy is excellent, but it also come with risk such as financial fraud, data breaches, identity theft and cybercrimes, and other cybercrimes that must be addressed to protect our people and systems.
+Speaking at the same event, the Minister for Communications and Digitalisation, Ursula Owusu-Ekuful said: “The increased adoption of technology in various sectors in our economy is excellent, but it also comes with risks such as financial fraud, data breaches, identity theft and cybercrimes, and other cybercrimes that must be addressed to protect our people and systems.

 “The Cybersecurity Act was just enacted in December last year, and it establishes an authority to protect our critical information infrastructure, regulate cybersecurity activities, provide for legal interception of communications, and develop the cybersecurity ecosystem over our country.
 We are in the process of operationalising the Act.”